chrisrichardson/git-novice/_episodes/07-remotes.md

 something else if we wanted to, but `origin` is the default.

-Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on bitbucket:
+Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitHub:

 ~~~
 $ git push -u origin master